 Refine your location targeting

-- AdWords location targeting allows you to choose geographic areas where your ads to appear, but it can also be used as an optimisation tool to help increase your return on investment (ROI).
+- AdWords location targeting allows you to choose geographic areas where your ads to appear, but it can also be used as an optimization tool to help increase your return on investment (ROI).

 - Understanding your performance by location can help you focus more of your online advertising efforts and budget in regions where your business is most successful.